 The school will do all that it can to ensure that children with medical and special needs will have as little disruption to their education as possible.
 It will make safe arrangements for the administration and keeping of medication and it will seek to ensure that sufficient members of staff are trained and confident to supervise and administer medication.

-COVID 19:
+COVID 19: new addition to policy due to COVID pandemic

 During the pandemic of COVID 19 St Laurence’s will continue to administer any medication to children, using as best as possible their normal procedures.
 Where needed gloves, mask and apron will be provided for this.